 The Principal shall notify the parents, legal guardians, or other persons exercising custodial control or supervision of the student when the student is involved in an incident reportable under this section.
 The Principal shall file a written report with the local school board and the local law enforcement agency or the Department of Kentucky State Police or the county attorney within forty-eight (48) hours of the original report.

+KRS 160.380

+When an allegation of abusive conduct, as defined in KRS 160.380, is made against a NKCES employee to another NKCES employee, the NKCES employee in receipt of the allegation, whether communicated in writing, electronically, or orally, shall report the allegation to the Principal and in accordance with KRS 620.030.
+The Principal shall document the allegation in writing and notify the Superintendent/designee.
+An investigation of the allegation shall be conducted by the NKCES until it is completed and shall not end prior to completion due to the employee transferring positions within the NKCES or leaving the NKCES, unless directed by the Cabinet for Health and Family Services or law enforcement officials to cease the investigation.

 KRS 209A.100

 Upon the request of a victim, school personnel shall report an act of domestic violence and abuse or dating violence and abuse to a law enforcement officer.
 School personnel shall discuss the report with the victim prior to contacting a law enforcement officer.